The pH meter measures how acidic or how basic the hydrogen iron content is in your hydroponic system.

 A pH level that is too low will lead to your plants absorbing a higher level of nutrients and micronutrients than they should.

-If the pH level is too high, your plants will become nutrient and micronutrient-starved.
+If the pH level is too high, your plants will become nutrient and micronutrient-starved because they cannot take in sufficient nutrients.

 Constant monitoring of the pH level means that you can get ahead of your plants’ health and correct the levels.